gogins/csound-webserver-opcodes/README.md

 it can be included directly in the Web page's code.

-Not only can the Web page call methods of the Csound API, but also Csound can run JavaScript in the Web page using the `webkit_run_javascript` opcode.
+Not only can the Web page call methods of the Csound API, but also Csound can run JavaScript in that Web page using the `webkit_run_javascript` opcode.

 Right-clicking on the browser opens a context menu with a command to open the browser's inspector, or debugger.
 It can be used to view HTML and JavaScript